Shameless (British TV series): Series 7 (2010)

 The seventh series began on 26 January 2010 and concluded on 11 May 2010.
 As with series 5 and 6, the seventh series consisted of 16 episodes.

 Series 7 saw the arrivals of Libby Croker, played by Pauline McLynn, the next serious love interest for Frank, and her battleaxe mother, Patty, who uses a wheelchair, with Valerie Lilley taking on the role.
 This series also introduced Maxine's brother Bruce, who would only appear during this series.
 Also to arrive in Series 7 was Billy Tutton (Michael Taylor), a new love interest for Mimi, who would return as a regular in the following series.
 Sean Gilder left his role as Paddy Maguire towards the end of Series 7, with Warren Donnelly, Joanna Higson, Gerard Kearns and Ben Batt also leaving their roles as Stan Waterman, Maxine Donnelly, Ian Gallagher and Joe Pritchard.
 Kelli Hollis also left her role as Yvonne Karib, however she would return in the final series.
 In the series finale, Mimi surprisingly gave birth to baby Cilla, a storyline which would continue into the eighth series.
-Karen's bipolar and her affair with Joe, Carl and Chesney being on the run for murder, and the wedding of Shane and Kelly are all prominent storylines to feature in the seventh series.
+Karen's bipolar disorder and her affair with Joe, Carl and Chesney being on the run for murder, and the wedding of Shane and Kelly are all prominent storylines to feature in the seventh series.